KaluEmeKalu/afro_renaissance/DEPLOY.md

 ## Troubleshooting

 1. Check the application logs for any errors:
-   - The Gunicorn configuration includes debug-level logging
-   - All output is directed to stdout/stderr for easy viewing
+   - Gunicorn logs will show startup issues
+   - Django logs will show application errors
+   - post_compile script logs will show initialization issues

 2. Common issues:
    - If the app fails to start, check the environment variables
-   - If static files are missing, verify the collectstatic command ran successfully
+   - If static files are missing, check post_compile script logs
-   - If database errors occur, ensure migrations completed successfully
+   - If database errors occur, verify migrations completed
-   - If build fails, verify the build command is correctly set
+   - If buildpack fails, check requirements.txt is valid

 3. Deployment logs:
-   - Review build logs for any dependency installation issues
+   - Review build logs for dependency installation issues
-   - Check runtime logs for application startup problems
+   - Check post_compile script output for initialization problems
-   - Monitor database connection errors in the logs
+   - Monitor database connection errors

-4. Build Command Issues:
+   - Verify Procfile is being detected and used

+4. File Permissions:
-   - Ensure the build command is exactly as specified above
+   - Ensure bin/post_compile is executable (chmod +x)
-   - Check that Dockerfile.do exists in the root of your repository
-   - Verify the Docker build command completes successfully
-   - Look for any Docker build errors in the logs
+   - Check directory permissions for staticfiles and mediafiles
+   - Verify database user has proper permissions

+5. Environment Variables:
+   - All required variables must be set
+   - DATABASE_URL should be automatically configured
+   - DJANGO_ALLOWED_HOSTS must include app domain